RoeeLupo/Logger/README.md

 | {minute}       | The minute (from the {time})    | 55                |
 | {second}       | The second (from the {time})    | 52                |

+### Notice
+Only warnings, errors and fetal errors are saved to the file, customization to be added soon

 ## Contributing